Electronics industry in Bangladesh: Smartphones and high technology industries

-On 5 October 2017, local giant Walton inaugurated the country's first-ever smartphone and tablet manufacturing plant named "Walton Digi-Tech Industries".
-"Made in Bangladesh" labeled smartphones made by Walton arrived at the market in January 2018.
+On 5 October 2017, Bangladeshi conglomerate Walton inaugurated the country's first smartphone and tablet manufacturing plant named "Walton Digi-Tech Industries".
+Walton released its first 'Made in Bangladesh' smartphones in January 2018.

 On 18 January 2018, Walton launched the country's first computer and laptop manufacturing plant.

 In April 2018, Samsung announced the assembling of smartphones in Bangladesh in their new factory in collaboration with Fair Electronics, and the factory commenced production of smartphones in May 2018.
 Bangladeshi assembled Galaxy Note 10 | 10+ | 10 Lite reached the market in January 2020.
-They started full-fledged manufacturing of Samsung smartphones in the quadrant of 2020.
+They started full-fledged manufacturing of Samsung smartphones in the quarter of 2020.

 In October 2018, Transsion Bangladesh Limited, a Bangladeshi subsidiary of Transsion Holdings, started producing smartphones in their new manufacturing factory in Bangladesh.
 Transsion started producing smartphones by assembling components and gradually shifted to full-fledged manufacturing of the phones labeled "Made in Bangladesh".

-The country's 5th mobile manufacturing factory was launched in October by “5 Star Mobile” brand.
-A few more companies were also setting up their smartphone factories in Bangladesh, which had production plans in the first quadrant of 2019.
+The country's 5th mobile manufacturing factory was launched in October by '5 Star Mobile' brand.
+A few more companies were also setting up their smartphone factories in Bangladesh, which had production plans in the first quarter of 2019.
 International brands like Huawei and Lava have shown their interest to set up smartphone manufacturing plants in Bangladesh within the next couple of years.

 In July 2019, Vivo inaugurated their new manufacturing plant in Rupganj Upazila, Narayanganj.

 In November 2019, Chinese smartphone brand Oppo launched a new manufacturing plant in Gazipur in partnership with local company Benli Electronic Enterprise Co Limited.

 In February 2020, Realme inaugurated their new smartphone manufacturing plant in Gazipur.

 In September 2021, Nokia started production of smartphones in their new manufacturing plant in collaboration with Vibrant Software Bangladesh Ltd in Bangabandhu Hi-Tech City, Gazipur.

 In October 2021, Xiaomi opened their first Bangladeshi manufacturing plant in Gazipur, partnering with DBG Technology BD Ltd, an electronics manufacturing service provider headquartered at Huizhou, Guangdong in China.

 In May 2023, Transsion opened a new factory in Meghna Industrial Economic Zone, Narayanganj with $22 million investment in the first phase.

+Semiconductor Industry

+Industry-academic collaboration is increasing to unify ecosystems of the industry with leadership from BSIA (Bangladesh Semiconductor Industry Association).